 Someone has paid over the odds for one but not nearly enough for the other.

-Each restoration is unique with its own history and issues so therefore goes through a step by step process where its broken down into key stages and assessed, sure each project shares some commonality with another but in each case will be evaluated and judged on its own merit before any decisions are made and a plan to move the project forward drawn up.
+Each restoration has its own unique history so therefore goes through a step by step process where its broken down into key stages and assessed, sure each project shares some commonality with another but in each case will be evaluated and judged on its own merit before any decisions are made and a plan to move the project forward drawn up.

 With a team of highly skilled panel beaters, painters and engineers who all share Chris’ methodical, detailed and thorough approach, Prestige Paintworks is becoming renowned for its work within the automotive restoration industry for being anything but a regular body and paintshop with over 250 cars having been painted in house since its humble beginnings with jobs ranging from a single panel to a complete repaint.
 With such a high standard and focus for the Aston Martin, Ferrari and Jaguar marques, leading marque specialists who are struggling with staff vs workload are entrusting Prestige Paintworks with key stages of body and paint so they can cope with capacity.
 Popularity is growing for the zero compromise restorations too with clients clearly recognising the difference between a fixed price option that has limitations to a zero compromise one that is only limited only to ones imagination and of course ones budget.